shrirang180498/ASSIGMENT_3_ACTIONS-ISSUES/ASSIGNEMTN_3_8958825.md

 - **Task 1.1:** Design and implement a **user interface (UI)** for categorizing training questions by subject, difficulty, and tags.
 The UI should be intuitive and easy to use.
 - **Task 1.2:** Develop a **backend system** to store categorized questions separately from answers.
 Ensure the system supports efficient querying and retrieval.
 - **Task 1.3:** Implement a **search and filter feature** to allow developers to quickly locate questions based on categories, tags, or difficulty levels.

+### **2. Balanced Training Data**
+- **Task 2.1:** Develop a **bias detection algorithm** to analyze training data for potential biases (e.g., racial, gender, cultural).
+The algorithm should generate detailed reports for developers.
+- **Task 2.2:** Create a **dashboard** to visualize the distribution of training data across categories.
+The dashboard should include interactive charts and metrics.
+- **Task 2.3:** Build a **data filtering and modification tool** to allow developers to remove or adjust biased data points, ensuring a balanced dataset.